-LONDON: The race to become Britain’s next premier opened Saturday with an array of hopefuls promising to succeed where Theresa May failed and finally pull the divided country out of the EU, reports AFP.
+The race to become Britain's next premier has opened in earnest with an array of hopefuls promising to succeed where Theresa May failed and finally pull the divided country out of the EU.

-Their main concern is that current frontrunners to head May’s Conservative Party say they will get Brexit done at any cost.
+Their main concern is that some of the current frontrunners to head May's Conservative Party say they will get Brexit done at any cost.

-“We will leave the EU on October 31, deal or no deal,” said former foreign minister Boris Johnson in a speech delivered Friday in Switzerland.“The way to get a good deal is to prepare for no deal.
-To get things done you need to be prepared to walk away.”
+"We will leave the EU on October 31, deal or no deal," former foreign minister Boris Johnson said Friday in Switzerland.

 The contest is being held against the backdrop of European Parliament elections that the new Brexit Party of the anti-EU populist Nigel Farage is expected to win with about a third of the vote.